 In 2019 I visited John and his wife again.
 We had lunch and talked a lot.
 Finally, John lent me his bare PCB board which I took back to Germany.

-I do preserve vintage computer including documents and even gave rare items to museums.
-If you have vintage computer or related items to over, feel free to contact me.
+I preserve vintage computer including documents.
+And even gave rare items to museums.
+If you have vintage computer or related items to offer, feel free to contact me.
 Everything from mainframes to microcomputer made prior to 1984 are interesting for me.

 My name is Achim Baqué and I am a vintage computer collector.
 My mission is, to preserve historical important vintage computer.Private website